ansys/pyadditive/README.rst

 On Windows systems, download and install `Python <https://www.python.org/downloads>`_, if it is not already installed.
-In order to install PyAdditive, make sure you have the latest version of `pip`_, then run:
+In order to install PyAdditive, make sure you have the latest version of `pip <https://pypi.org/project/pip/>`_, then run:

 .. code:: bash